linzhangcs/what-did-i-do-today/content/collection/2020-08-17-hugo-netlify.md

   I found including Netlify CMS into the project was pretty easy.
 It only needs two files: index.html and config.yml.
 The config file is where I spent the most time because I had to define the needed cms widgets for the required post fields.

-  Here is the UI for the cms once it's deployed and connected:
+  Here is the CMS UI once it's deployed and logged in:

   ![cms interface](/uploads/screen-shot-2020-08-18-at-3.46.35-am.png "cms interface")